dKvale/AirCAS/README.md

-# AirCAS
+# aircas

-A warehouse for air toxics information.
+Retrieve air toxics information from the EPA and state agencies.

+`aircas` connects to online data sources to retrieve the following for air pollutants.
 - Risk values
 - Chemical parameters
 - Health outcomes